 Dismissals under section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999 – along with section 10(1)(c) bonds linked to ‘intervention programs’ – survived the state’s sentencing reforms which commenced on 24 September 2018.

 A section 10(1)(a) dismissal is where a person pleads ‘guilty’ or is found ‘guilty’ of a criminal offence – including a ‘major traffic offence’ such as drink driving – but the court decides not to impose a criminal conviction (criminal record), fine, good behaviour bond or, in driving cases, licence disqualification.

 It is considered to be the most lenient penalty for guilty persons.

 Section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999 (NSW) gives the court power to deal with ‘guilty’ persons by dismissing’ the charge/s completely.

 The important thing is that there is no criminal conviction, no good behaviour bond, no fine and – in driving cases – no licence disqualification.

-Section 10 is available for all criminal charges and driving charges.
+Section 10 dismissals are available for all criminal charges and driving charges.

-The court must consider the following matters when deciding whether to grant a section 10:
+The court must consider the following matters when deciding whether to grant a section 10 dismissal:

 (a) the person’s character, antecedents (ie history), age, health and mental condition,